NaniiiGock/DataEngineeringApp/README.md

 ## Tasks:

 ### Gustav:
-1) scrapping the data from APIS/DataBases
+1) scraping the data from APIS/DataBases
 2) pushing needed data into the database
-*) Apache Airflow, dbt, data governance, duck db, iceberg
+*) Apache Airflow, dbt, data governance, DuckDB

 ### Simon:
 3) Write templates for queries for 3 questions